 If you're on the receiving end of the bullying that seems to happen in a number of homeowners association boards, think about whether the toll is worth it.
 Resign if you must.

-Peace on the board is very important, and after several serial resignations, the rest of the community will begin to understand where the problem lies.
+Peace and civility on the board is very important, and after several serial resignations, the rest of the community will begin to understand where the problem lies.
 At least we can hope so.

 A truly useful resource is HOA Leader.
 Many other courses and expensive manuals are available to help board members, but certainly don’t be afraid to ask questions from your city planner and from professionals who might live in your community.